 Garbage is the solid or semi-solid wet waste that results from food preparation, cooking, and serving.
-It is composed of organic material, garbage attracts flies and animals that spread disease.
+It is composed of organic material; garbage attracts flies and animals that spread disease.

 It also quickly decomposes into a stinking mess.
-At Camp Lejeune, garbage will be returned to an administrative mess hall for proper disposal.
+Garbage will be returned to an administrative mess hall for proper disposal.
 While in the field, and during transportation to a mess hall, keep the garbage in covered containers or plastic garbage bags.